 SEORadar: Product Overview

 That’s where SEORadar comes in.
-We monitor your website and tell you things you need to know with email and text alerts.
+We monitor your website for differences and alert you to SEO impactful changes with email, Slack or text alerts.
 You may think of us an auditing tool.
 We are, but we are dramatically different from the other tools and applications you may find.
-It all starts with the HTML snapshots.
+It starts with HTML snapshots.
 We capture, archive and analyze your HTML.
-It’s the archive that enables our unique capabilities.
+This full source archive (both fetched and rendered) enables SEORadar’s unique capabilities.

 See how detailed diff monitoring can protect your site and make your life so much easier!

 HTML Snapshots and Archive

 We start off by taking a snapshot of your HTML.
 Most SEOs and product managers have a tough time knowing exactly how their pages changed in the last release, not to mention going back a month or two or more to investigate a change to an important metric.
 The snapshot is the key that allows us to do things that other audit tools can't.
 For instance a line by line comparison of the full HTML, content or SEO elements (like this):

 We archive the following data for up to 15 months: